KailasMahavarkar/rustbox/docs/docs/ioi-compatibility.md

 - **Issues**: Report compatibility issues on the project repository
 - **Contact**: For migration assistance and questions

-This compatibility guide ensures smooth transition from IOI isolate to Mini-Isolate while highlighting the enhanced features and capabilities of the new system.
+This compatibility guide ensures smooth transition from IOI isolate to rustbox while highlighting the enhanced features and capabilities of the new system.